Click here to book your virtual session(s) on our Subject Specialist Evening

 - Create an opportunity for some students to embark on an Extended Project Qualification.

 This information booklet has been designed to help students, with their parents, to decide what would be the best programme of study for them at Key Stage 4.
 This is a crucial stage of a child’s education and so it is important that decisions made are fully informed.
-This booklet will help in that respect, as will the Year 9 Curriculum Evening on 24 January.
-In addition, each subject will be running a ‘Taster session’ to give a flavour of what studying the subject at Key Stage 4 will involve.
+In addition, each subject runs a ‘Taster session’ to give a flavour of what studying the subject at Key Stage 4 will involve.

-Each student has a personalised Options Form which is due to be returned by Friday 23 February.
-Forms may be handed in no earlier than Monday 19 February.
-All forms handed in by Friday 23 February are given equal consideration when assigning to option blocks.
+Each student has a personalised Options Form.
+All forms are given equal consideration when assigning to option blocks.
 Late forms will be given lower priority, which may be an issue if some courses become full.
-It is important, therefore, to ensure the form is handed to the student’s form tutor between the 19 -23 February.
+It is important, therefore, to ensure the form is handed to the student’s form tutor on the given dates.